ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/03-array-based-stacks-queues.md

 ### Array-based stacks

 An array-based stack uses an internal array as underlying storage, and this array has a predefined size.
-In this example the underlying array has an internal size of 1000:
+In this example the underlying array has an internal size of 100:

     datatype ArrayStack implements Stack:
-        array = new Array(1000)    // Internal array containing the stack elements size = 0                   // The size of the stack
+        arr = new Array(100)    // Internal array containing the stack elements size = 0                 // The size of the stack

-Note that 1000 is the internal *capacity* of the stack, it is not the actual size.
+Note that 100 is the internal *capacity* of the stack, it is not the actual size.
 When the stack is created it should be empty, and therefore the initial stack size is 0.

 <!-- OPENDSA: START -->